Do I still need AGLedger if I already run an observability platform?

 Trace correlation

-The mechanism is intentionally narrow: the agent supplies its trace identifier at notarize time, AGLedger stores it inside the signed envelope, and the relationship is fixed at the moment of signing.
-AGLedger does not ingest your traces, does not proxy your platform, and does not require any change to how your existing observability stack collects spans.
+You do not have to choose between the trace your platform already collects and the signed record.
+The agent supplies its trace identifier at notarize time, AGLedger stores it inside the signed envelope, and the relationship is fixed at the moment of signing.
+AGLedger does not ingest your traces, does not proxy your platform, and requires no change to how your observability stack collects spans.
+The signed chain settles disputes about which trace was referenced; the trace itself stays where it has always lived.
+The full list of supported systems - OpenTelemetry, LangSmith, Langfuse, Helicone, Arize, Phoenix, Braintrust, Traceloop, LangGraph, Datadog, Honeycomb, MLflow, Weights & Biases - and the canonical key names live on the integrations page.

 Related capabilities

-Notarize, Verify, and Notify as three distinct services — the shape the alternatives flatten into a dashboard.
+Notarize, Gate, and Notify as three distinct pillars - the shape observability flattens into a dashboard.

-The verdict interface logging tools do not provide — principal-rendered accept or reject signed at the moment of decision.
+The signed verdict an eval score is not - principal-rendered accept or reject, captured at the moment of decision.

-Customer-owned data plane — the platform contrast that separates AGLedger from hosted-only audit and observability services.
+Customer-owned data plane - the contrast that separates AGLedger from hosted-only observability services.

-Why standards-aligned transparency services and federation together close the gap the alternatives leave open.
+Why standards-aligned transparency and federation close the gap observability leaves open.

 The architectural reason logs and unsigned audit trails are not interchangeable with a signed record chain.